Nonconvex Matrix Completion with Linearly Parameterized Factors: Main Results

-As mentioned in the previous section, the next assumption, referred to as the \emph{Correlated Parametric Factorization}, is the key assumption in analyzing the theoretical properties of the local minima of \eqref{eq:obj_para}.
-It will be verified for low-rank factorization with subspace constraints \eqref{eq:para_subspace} in Section \ref{sec:rotation_positive_subspace}, and for skew-symmetric low-rank factorization \eqref{eq:para_skew} in Section \ref{sec:rotation_positive_skew}, respectively.
+The next assumption, referred to as the \emph{Correlated Parametric Factorization}, plays an essential role in the geometric analysis of the nonconvex objective \eqref{eq:obj_para}, verification of which for subspace-constrained factorization \eqref{eq:para_subspace} and skew-symmetric factorization \eqref{eq:para_skew} will be stated in later subsections.